 See also this video of the mechanism in action.

 This is basically an AdLib re-implementation, together with an TSR "driver" that redirects data from the AdLib DMA address to the ParPort DMA address.
 Here is a YouTube video demonstrating how that looks.
 Fun fact, that laptop in that video is the high-end model of the same series as this one!

 The OPL2LPT works perfectly fine, but the volume knob on the side was interfering with the PS/2 port.
 So I used grey ribbon cable and hotglue to change it and make it point upwards instead.

 This is basically a Covox Speech Thing clone, but less ugly.
-The output is a pure line leven signal.
+The output is a pure line level signal.
 It won't drive headphones and really needs an amplifier.
-But it works.
+But it works great when hooked up to the TV at the space.
 There are even Windows 3.11 drivers for it.

 SBEMU and TEMU are old 1990's era drivers to partially emulate Sound Blaster or Tandy sound on the Covox Speech Thing.
 This depends on QEMM and does not work with EMM386.
 I haven't tried with QEMM yet.

 I have decided to replace the original battery with a modern version, based on the Muxtronics Powerbang with 3 18650 cells.
 This would be more than the capacity of the original battery in less than 1/3rd of the volume in cells.
 I can charge it using a micro usb port on the front.
 The Powerbang is programmable and does pretty accurate measurements.